J-SMX/Project-code-snipits/ReadMe.md

 - Leader election and value agreement.

 ## Evaluation Goals

-Your implementation will be tested against a suite of unit and integration tests.
-Marks are awarded based on the following capabilities:

 - **Basic Protocol**: Correct handling of Paxos phases with concurrent ballots.
 - **Crash Fault Tolerance**: Proper behavior in the event of leader or follower failure.